-The Safety Officer is the link between the PALL Board of Directors and its Managers, Coaches, Parents, Spectators and any other third parties on the complex grounds in regard to safety matters, rules, and regulations.
+The Safety Officer is the link between the PALL Board of Directors and its Managers, Coaches, Parents, Spectators and any other third parties on the complex grounds regarding safety matters, rules, and regulations.
 This includes:

-- Developing and implementing the league Safety Program - Coordinating with teams in order to provide the safest environment possible for all - Assisting parents and individuals with insurance claims - Keep track of safety issues and accident reports - Ensuring that each team receives its safety manual and its first aid kit at the beginning of the season - Installing/restocking first aid kits - Maintaining compliance with Little League's "Child Protection Program" by requiring all volunteers with access to players to pass background checks - Ensure that the concession stand is inspected before the season - Inspecting fields with Player Agents for areas needing attention and coordinating corrective action with the Field Maintenance Coordinator. - Scheduling First Aid Clinics and fundamentals training for all Managers, Coaches, Umpires, and Player Agents prior to the season, and ensuring at least one member of every coaching staff attends.
+- Developing and implementing the league Safety Program - Coordinating with teams in order to provide the safest environment possible for all - Assisting parents and individuals with insurance claims - Keep track of safety issues and accident reports - Ensuring that each team receives its safety manual and its first aid kit at the beginning of the season - Installing/restocking first aid kits - Maintaining compliance with Little League's "Child Protection Program" by requiring all volunteers with access to players with background checks and training information - Providing vetted volunteers with league badges - Ensure that the concession stand is inspected before the season - Inspecting fields with Player Agents for areas needing attention and coordinating corrective action with the Field Maintenance Coordinator. - Scheduling First Aid Clinics and fundamentals training for all Managers, Coaches, Umpires, and Player Agents prior to the season, and ensuring at least one member of every coaching staff attends.
 First Aid Clinic Date: TBD - Acting immediately to resolve unsafe or hazardous conditions - Making spot checks at practices and games to ensure that all Managers have their safety manuals and first aid kits and use safe practice techniques. - Making sure that safety is a monthly Board Meeting topic and allowing experienced people to share ideas on improving safety.